Search

 • Decreased night sweats, hot flashes and other symptoms of menopause

-What are the Side effects of Bioidentical hormone replacement therapy (BHRT)
+What are Potential Side effects of BHRT?

 • Tiredness